mlochbaum/BQN/doc/transpose.md

 Here we define the two valences of Transpose more precisely.

-Monadic transpose is identical to `(=-1˙)⊸⍉`, except that if the argument is a unit it is returned unchanged rather than giving an error.
+An atom right argument to either valence of Transpose is always enclosed to get an array before doing anything else.

-An atom right argument to dyadic Transpose is always enclosed to get an array before doing anything else.
+Monadic transpose is identical to `(=-1˙)⊸⍉`, except that if `𝕩` is a unit it is returned unchanged (after enclosing, if it's an atom) rather than giving an error.

-In dyadic Transpose, the left argument is a number or numeric array of rank 1 or less, and `𝕨≤○≠≢𝕩`.
-Define the result rank `r←(=𝕩)-+´¬∊𝕨` to be the argument rank minus the number of duplicate entries in the left argument.
+In dyadic Transpose, `𝕨` is a number or numeric array of rank 1 or less, and `𝕨≤○≠≢𝕩`.
+Define the result rank `r←(=𝕩)-+´¬∊𝕨` to be the right argument rank minus the number of duplicate entries in the left argument.
 We require `∧´𝕨<r`.
 Bring `𝕨` to full length by appending the missing indices: `𝕨∾↩𝕨(¬∘∊˜/⊢)↕r`.
 Now the result shape is defined to be `⌊´¨𝕨⊔≢𝕩`.
 Element `i⊑z` of the result `z` is element `(𝕨⊏i)⊑𝕩` of the argument.